 Rely on the interventional cardiologists to diagnose and treat:

 Your doctor may check how well your heart works or provide treatment using nonsurgical cardiac catheterization, such as:

 - Percutaneous coronary intervention (PCI) – Uses a tiny balloon catheter to open and place a stent to widen blocked heart arteries and improve blood flow

 - Transradial catheterization – Uses advance techniques to place the catheter in an artery in your wrist instead of a vein in your groin to help you benefit from a faster recovery and a lower risk of complications

 Benefits of Interventional Cardiology

 If your doctor recommends an interventional cardiology procedure, you may benefit from:

-• Faster recovery, less pain and less invasive than Cardiac surgery
+- Faster recovery, less pain and scarring since interventional cardiology is less invasive

 - Lower risk of a heart attack by restoring blood flow and widening your arteries

 - Shorter hospital stay, you may go home after an interventional cardiology procedure